-Empty Mind Films is the leading film studio for documentaries on the Martial Arts and the health and wellness of mind and body.
-Our films are authentic and full of realism.
-We do not sensationalize or make false claims.
-In this way, Empty Mind Films is regarded as the most accurate independent film source for traditional Martial Arts.
-We work hard to earn this reputation with a commitment to telling the stories of the world’s top masters of Martial Arts and the cultures of China, Japan, India and South-East Asia.
+Empty Mind Films is the leading film studio for documentaries on the Martial Arts and the wellness of mind and body.
+Our films are authentic without sensationalizing or making false claims.
+In this way, we are regarded as the most accurate independent film source for traditional Martial Arts.
+We work hard to earn this reputation by telling the stories of the world’s top masters of Martial Arts and the cultures of China, Japan, India and South-East Asia.
 Beside broadcast television channels our documentaries are available for educational institutions, museums and libraries.
-To screen our films for public performance please order from our education website.
-Click here to download our new 2017 movie catalog.
+To screen our films for public performance please contact us here.

 Jon Braeley.
 Director

-The director of Empty Mind Films is Jon Braeley and our films are a combination of his passion for Asian culture, storytelling and photography.
+The director of Empty Mind Films is Jon Braeley.
+Our films are a combination of his passion for Asian culture, storytelling and photography.
 Born in Yorkshire, England, Jon began his career as an architect.
 In 1990 he moved to New York and switched from architect to photographer and filmmaker.
 In 1997 he produced his first documentary.
-In 2003 he created Empty Mind Films and won his first major international film festival with The Empty Mind.
-Jon is also an experienced Martial Artist, gaining his first black belt in Shotokan Karate at twenty one years.
-He has a wide range of knowledge of Martial Arts, having trained in many disciplines and under many top martial arts masters.
-Jon spends six months of the year shuttling between China, Japan and India and the Empty Mind Films studio in the USA.
+In 2002 he founded Empty Mind Films and won his first major international film festival with The Empty Mind.
+Jon is also an experienced Martial Artist, gaining his black belt in Shotokan Karate at twenty one years.
+His knowledge of Martial Arts is extensive, having trained in many disciplines.
+Today he holds 5th dan Karate rank.
+Jon spends most of his time shuttling between China, Japan, India and the Empty Mind Films studio in the USA.
 When he is not making films, he is shooting photographs for publication or training at the local karate dojo… the same two passions he discovered as a teenager.